Ceph disaster recovery#

 Verify that the pods in the

-, and all the auxiliary pods are up and running, and allrook-ceph-osd-ID-xxxxxx
+rook-cephnamespace have therook-ceph-mon-a,rook-ceph-mgr-a, and all the auxiliary pods are up and running, and allrook-ceph-osd-ID-xxxxxxgreater than zero are running:kubectl -n rook-ceph get pod -

 Verify the Ceph state.
 The output must indicate that one

-, and all Ceph OSDs must be up and running and all PGs are either in theActive
+mon, onemgr, and all Ceph OSDs must be up and running and all PGs are either in theActiveorDegradedstate:kubectl -n rook-ceph exec -it deploy/pelagia-ceph-toolbox -- ceph -s -

 Enter the

-pod and import the authentication key:kubectl -n rook-ceph exec -it deploy/pelagia-ceph-toolbox -- bash vi key [paste keyring content saved before, preserving only `[client admin]` section] ceph auth import -i key rm key exit
+pelagia-ceph-toolboxpod and import the authentication key:kubectl -n rook-ceph exec -it deploy/pelagia-ceph-toolbox -- bash vi key [paste keyring content saved before, preserving only `[client admin]` section] ceph auth import -i key rm key exit -

 Stop Rook Ceph Operator by scaling the deployment to

-replicas:kubectl -n rook-ceph scale deploy rook-ceph-operator --replicas 0
+0replicas:kubectl -n rook-ceph scale deploy rook-ceph-operator --replicas 0 -

 Re-enable authentication: